Yahyakiani/Css_Notes/Psychology/Psychology Notes.md

 2. Why does space sickness occur ?
 Due to weightless ness of otholiths.
 3. Do humans communicate through smell ?
 4. Why do non tasters seek out relatively sweet foods as compared to super tasters ? less receptor cells.
-5. `What are the causes for synesthesia ?` Possible explainations: Dense neural networks between different sensory areas of brain or lack of neural control that inhibits connection between sensory areas.
+5. `What are the causes for synesthesia(see color with sound) ?` Possible explainations: Dense neural networks between different sensory areas of brain or lack of neural control that inhibits connection between sensory areas.
 ---
 #### Summary